Important Policies and Procedures

 Reference librarians at the Alkek Library help students with a wide variety of course-related and personal research needs.
 For example, reference librarians help with database and Web searches, research strategy, article indexes and the library catalog.
 Librarians also assist students with obtaining library materials (such as books, journal articles and online texts) from the Alkek and other libraries.

-Databases: http://catalog.library.txstate.edu/search/.
-Many full-text articles are available from the library’s databases, which you can access from your home or office.
+Alkek Library databases: Many full-text journal articles are available from your home or office.
 All you need is your Texas State University NetID and password.
 Some articles may only be available in print at the library.
 These articles and other library materials, such as books and videos, can be mailed to your home address.

 Click here for tips on accessing journal articles in Alkek Library databases.